igordejanovic/parglare/docs/grammar_language.md

 used to instantiate Python objects during parsing by an implicitly set [built-in `obj` action](./actions.md#built-in-actions).

-Thus, for rules using named matches, default action is to create object with attributes whose names are those of LHS of the assignments and values are from RHS of the assignments (or boolean values for `bool` assignments).
+Thus, for rules using named matches, default action (if `create_objects` parser parameter is set to `True`) is to create object with attributes whose names are those of LHS of the assignments and values are from RHS of the assignments (or boolean values for `bool` assignments).
 Each object is an instance of corresponding dynamically created Python class.

 Effectively, using named matches enables automatic creation of a nice AST.